Nebraska Car Insurance Laws

 Liability insurance coverage in Nebraska

 Uninsured/underinsured motorist coverage is legally required in Nebraska and pays for injury and lost wages that you or your passengers may suffer in the event that you are in an accident with an uninsured driver who is at fault.
-The coverage limits are determined by each individual state and normally split into two categories, bodily injury per person and bodily injury per accident.
-In Nebraska, the minimum is listed as 25/50 and explained below.
+The coverage limits are determined by each individual state and are normally split into two categories, bodily injury per person and bodily injury per accident.

 What are state-mandated car insurance limits in Nebraska?